Ameira514/OpenSea/README.md

 With over half a million users who are now registered with OpenSea, it is an open playground to discover, trade, buy, & sell NFTs for anyone who is interested.
 The site alone attracts over 120 million visitors per month and is the largest NFT marketplace as of today holding a marketshare of over 90%.

-OpenSea has a leg up in its industry by offering the largest variety of NFTs.
+OpenSea has a leg up in its industry by offering the largest variety of NFTs with a peer-to-peer marketplace for crypto collectibles as well.
 They also offer competitve commissions and some of the industries leading security in transactions.
 The cons of using OpenSea is that it only accepts payments in cryptocurrency and as a consumer you will need a crypto wallet to buy and sell on the platform.

 One of the technologies OpenSea is currently using is they allow users to own & purchase their NFT's by using Ethereum's blockchain, Coinbase Wallet, Fortmatic, and Dapper.